scrapy/scrapy/docs/topics/item-pipeline.rst

 ===============================================

-Sometimes you need to keep resources about the items processed grouped per spider, and delete those resource when a spider finish.
+Sometimes you need to keep resources about the items processed grouped per spider, and delete those resource when a spider finishes.

 An example is a filter that looks for duplicate items, and drops those items that were already processed.
-Let say that our items has an unique id, but our spider returns multiples items with the same id::
+Let say that our items have an unique id, but our spider returns multiples items with the same id::